jarusll/the-logs/index.md

 There is just too much to learn about video editing.
 I will give this a day more.
 I am blurring things out right now.
 I am yet to add text banners.
 Commentary is out of the question.

+Editing is a bitch.
+I did an amateur of not doing things in incognito and I now have to blur things out.
+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

 # 2022-04-02

 ### Plan for today